 Here’s an example:

-From my Facebook account, I clicked on the Hootsuite advertisement on the side of my News Feed.
-The offer intrigued me: 30 days of unlimited social profile management and scheduled messaging.
-A more organized me, for free?
-Let’s do this!
+From Forbes, I clicked on a Hootsuite advertisement on the side of my News Feed.
+The offer intrigued me: Listening in on your competitors’ conversations, legally?

 I was sent here:

 Aha!
 The page confirms that I’m in the right place to take advantage of that sweet deal.

 It also gives me an additional reason to use the advertised feature: watching mentions from my own customers, in addition to my competitors.